Oliver Friedmann reflects on the cultural implications of the Western mindfulness movement.

-Vipassana traditions in the West deemphasises dogma and doctrine, and dismisses communal ritual practises within the Buddhist tradition as cultural idiosyncrasies.
+Vipassana traditions in the West deemphasizes dogma and doctrine and dismisses communal ritual practices within the Buddhist tradition as cultural idiosyncrasies.
 Claims like ‘the Buddha was not a Buddhist’ are common in Western discourse around mindfulness.
 Claims of this kind allow Westerners to capitalise on some aura of authenticitythat is presented by the Dharma teachings.
 Scholarly discourse has often shown that the label ‘Buddhism’ itself is Westerncentric.
 That the term was used by colonized people only as a means of reclaiming cultural legitimacy.

-There is danger with the practise of mindfulness of creating a cultureless space, which appears through the normalisation of white culture.
-Appealing to a Western sense of individualism and autonomy, the practise is most inviting and accessible to the white middle class.
+There is danger with the practice of mindfulness of creating a cultureless space, which appears through the normalisation of white culture.
+Appealing to a Western sense of individualism and autonomy, the practice is most inviting and accessible to the white middle class.
 In some nations, Buddhism has such a central position in politics and society that it has become the cornerstone of legitimacy for the ruling class.
-No longer do the cultural owners of meditation have control over how they or their practise is presented to the West; yet another example of social colonising of the exotic East.
+No longer do the cultural owners of meditation have control over how they or their practice is presented to the West; yet another example of social colonising of the exotic East.

 There is no doubt that meditation is beneficial for our social and personal wellbeing.
 But we need to make sure that its origins and uses do not get confused with commercial enterprise.
 It seems that the difference between Western mindfulness and meditation is important.
 Meditation is a personal endeavour that is slowly morphing into its own commercial and socially mobile entity.
 On the surface it can seem that the practise of meditation is harmless, yet its transportation to a commercial setting named mindfulness is problematic.